Building Dedications, Groundbreakings UPPS No. 08.03.02

-2) The decision about whether a building dedication will be held in conjunction with a Board of Regents meeting on campus will be made by the president in consultation with the vice president for Finance and Support Services in association with their discussion of the need to appoint a building dedication committee (see Section 03.02 a. below).
+2) The decision about whether a building dedication will be held in conjunction with a Board of Regents meeting on campus will be made by the president in consultation with the vice president for Finance and Support Services (VPFSS) in association with their discussion of the need to appoint a building dedication committee (see Section 03.02 a.).

 b.
 Renamed buildings and rededication of renovated or reconstructed buildings

-1) The university will normally not hold the dedication of a renamed building or rededication of renovated or reconstructed buildings in conjunction with a Board of Regents meeting.
+1) The university will normally not hold the dedication of a renamed building or rededication of a renovated or reconstructed building in conjunction with a Board of Regents meeting.

 03.02 Formulation and Approval of Plans

 a.
-Upon approval of a contractor for a new building or immediately following the President's Cabinet meeting that recommends the renaming of a building, the vice president for Finance and Support Services (VPFSS) will call to the president's attention the need to appoint a event steering committee.
-The VPFSS Office will retain the procedure documents for appointment of the dedication committee.
+Upon approval of a contractor for a new building or immediately following the President's Cabinet meeting that recommends the renaming of a building, the VPFSS will call to the president's attention the need to appoint an event steering committee.
+The VPFSS office will retain the procedure documents for appointment of the dedication committee.

 d.
 Every May, the VPFSS will contact the director of Special Projects to obtain an estimated budget for building celebrations anticipated in the following year for inclusion in the discretionary budget approved by the president.